John Dee: Reputation and significance

-A revaluation of Dee's character and significance came in the 20th century, largely through the work of the historians Charlotte Fell Smith and Dame Frances Yates.
+A revaluation of Dee's character and significance came in the 20th century, largely through the work of the historians Charlotte Fell Smith and Frances Yates.
 Both brought into focus the parallel roles of magic, science, and religion in the Elizabethan Renaissance.
 Fell Smith writes: "There is perhaps no learned author in history who has been so persistently misjudged, nay, even slandered, by his posterity, and not a voice in all the three centuries uplifted even to claim for him a fair hearing.
 Surely it is time that the cause of all this universal condemnation should be examined in the light of reason and science; and perhaps it will be found to exist mainly in the fact that he was too far advanced in speculative thought for his own age to understand."
 Through this and subsequent re-evaluation, Dee is now viewed as a serious scholar and book collector, a devoted Christian (albeit at a confusing time for that faith), an able scientist, and one of the most learned men of his day.
-His Mortlake library was the largest in the country before it was vandalised, and created at enormous, sometimes ruinous personal expense; it was seen as one of the finest in Europe, perhaps second only to that of De Thou.
+His Mortlake library was the largest in the country before it was vandalised, and created at enormous, sometimes ruinous personal expense; it was seen as one of the finest in Europe, perhaps second only to that of Jacques Auguste de Thou.
 As well as being an astrological and scientific advisor to Elizabeth and her court, he was an early advocate of colonisation of North America, envisioning a British Empire stretching across the North Atlantic.

 Dee promoted the sciences of navigation and cartography.
 He studied closely with Gerardus Mercator and owned an important collection of maps, globes, and astronomical instruments.
 He developed new instruments and special navigational techniques for use in polar regions.
 Dee served as an advisor to English voyages of discovery, and personally selected pilots and trained them in navigation.
 He believed that mathematics (which he understood mystically) was central to human learning.
 The centrality of mathematics to Dee's vision makes him to that extent more modern than Francis Bacon, though some scholars believe Bacon purposely downplayed mathematics in the anti-occult atmosphere of the reign of James I. Although Dee's understanding of the role of mathematics differs much from ours, its promotion outside the universities was an enduring achievement.
 For most of his writings, Dee chose English, rather than Latin, to make them accessible to the public.
 His "Mathematical Preface" to Euclid was meant to promote the study and application of mathematics by those without a university education, and was popular and influential among the "mechanicians": a growing class of technical craftsmen and artisans.
 Dee's preface includes demonstrations of mathematical principles that readers could perform themselves without special education or training.